Surge Protection Explained

 How do you know if your surge protector is still protecting?

 An automatic shutoff feature should permanently cut power to the outlets if the protection circuit is incapacitated, preventing equipment damage and indicating replacement is required.
-Most Tripp Lite surge protectors also include a "Protected" LED indicating whether the protection circuit is still functioning.
+Most Eaton surge protectors also include a "Protected" LED indicating whether the protection circuit is still functioning.

 When should you replace a surge protector?